sderosiaux/golb/pages/2018-06-15-parser-with-state-monad/index.md

 > `State` is a structure that provides a functional approach to handling application state. `State[S, A]` is basically a function `S => (S, A)`, where `S` is the type that represents your state and `A` is the result the function produces.
 In addition to returning the result of type `A`, the function returns a new `S` value, which is the updated state.

-For instance, a simple `State` we're going to rely on is:
+For instance, we can rely on `State` like this:

 ```scala
 val c = State[String, Char](s => (s.tail, s.head))